 By Danielle DeSimone

 As the oldest military branch in the Armed Forces with its roots stretching back to the Continental Army of the American Revolutionary War, the U.S. Army has a long and storied history of valor and commitment to serving the American people and our allies.
-Here are five stories of courage that have come from Army soldiers – both on and off the battlefield.
+Here are six stories of courage that have come from Army soldiers – both on and off the battlefield.